HomeMy WebLinkAbout1938-10-04 547

 before me,

 Wm.
-S. ScammA n
+S. Scamma n

 Notary Public

-(My commission expires April 18, 1941)
+(My camndssion expires April 18, 1941)

-SCHEDULE OF ESTIMATED BETTEPNEIVS
+SCHEDULE OF ESTIMATED BETTERMENTS

-REFERRED TO IN THE FOEEGOING ORDER
+REFERRED TO IN THE F0 EG GING ORDER

-MASSACHUSETTS AVENUE ,
+MASSACHUSETTS AVENUE

 (From present end about 80 feet east of Station Street